Drone Services in Dublin

 What are the risks associated with Drone Surveys?

 The Irish Aviation Authority regulates drone use in Ireland, and we operate under EASA EU regulations.
-Drones are exceptional technology, but we must use them safely and understand there are other users of airspace we have to consider.
+Drones are exceptional technology, but we must use them safely and understand there are other airspace users we must consider.

-Drones must give way to manned aviation, and there is a good reason why use is regulated.
-Not only are there airspace risks but there is a risk to people on the ground.
+Drones must give way to manned aviation, and there is a good reason why their use is regulated.
+Not only are there airspace risks, but there are also risks to people on the ground.

-As licensed operators, we must perform Risk Assessments for every job we do.
+As licensed operators, we must perform Risk Assessments for every job.
 We have to plan and mitigate these risks, allowing us to complete the jobs for our clients safely.

 What are the limitations of drone surveys in Dublin?

 As you can see from the airspace map above, there are many “red” zones in and around Dublin.
-These include Prohibited Airspace, Military Airspace as well as some sensitive location restrictions.
+These include Prohibited Airspace, Military Airspace, and some sensitive location restrictions.

 We have completed the training and operated for many years in Dublin.
 We have built our reputation as one of Ireland’s Leading Commercial Drone Operators, and we continually invest in the latest drone hardware and software enhancements to allow us to complete the jobs that others can’t.
 We also work on behalf of many organisations and collect data on their behalf, as we are trusted and proven operators.